Gasping while you sleep? Fatigued all day? This might be why.

 If you’re getting 8 hours of sleep a night but still feeling fatigued all day, talk to your doctor.
 You may have sleep apnea, or your fatigue could be caused by another underlying condition that needs treatment.

 - Clinical presentation and diagnosis of obstructive sleep apnea in adults.
-Waltham, MA: UpToDate, 2020.
-(Accessed on May 5, 2020)
+Waltham, MA: UpToDate.
+(Accessed on November 23, 2021)

 - Sleep apnea.
 Washington, DC: Sleep Foundation.
 (Accessed on May 5, 2020)